-- expenditure related to functions imposed by or under chapter 4 of part 2 of the 1998 Act (financing of maintained schools), the administration of grants to the authority (including preparation of applications) and, where it's the authority's duty to do so, ensuring payments are made in respect of taxation, national insurance and superannuation contributions - expenditure on recruitment, training, continuing professional development, performance management and personnel management of staff who are funded by expenditure not met from schools' budget shares and who are paid for services - expenditure in relation to the investigation and resolution of complaints - expenditure on legal services - 164.
-School improvement is not included in the arrangements set out in the above tables; local authorities currently receive a separate grant covering their statutory intervention functions and monitoring and commissioning of school improvement support. - 164.1.
-The School Improvement Monitoring and Brokering Grant continues in financial year 2019 to 2020.
-In April 2019, we will pay the remaining £20 million for academic year 2018 to 2019.
-We will confirm the level of funding from September 2019 to the end of the financial year in due course. - 164.2.
-This grant is up to £50 million per full year, allocated to local authorities based on the number of maintained schools, an area cost adjustment, and top-up, to ensure each local authority receives a minimum allocation of £50,000. - 164.3.
-Further information on this fund is available in the published school improvement grant guidance. - 164.4.
-Schools forums can agree to de-delegate further funding for additional school improvement provision, in 2019 to 2020; we have included more information in the de-delegated services section of this guidance.
+- expenditure related to functions imposed by or under chapter 4 of part 2 of the 1998 Act (financing of maintained schools), the administration of grants to the authority (including preparation of applications) and, where it's the authority's duty to do so, ensuring payments are made in respect of taxation, national insurance and superannuation contributions - expenditure on recruitment, training, continuing professional development, performance management and personnel management of staff who are funded by expenditure not met from schools' budget shares and who are paid for services - expenditure in relation to the investigation and resolution of complaints - expenditure on legal services

+161. School improvement is not included in the arrangements set out in the above tables; local authorities receive a separate grant covering their statutory intervention functions and monitoring and commissioning of school improvement support.

+- 161.1.
+This grant is up to £50 million per full year, allocated to local authorities based on the number of maintained schools, an area cost adjustment and top-up to ensure each local authority receives a minimum allocation of £50,000. - 161.2.
+Further information on this fund is available in the published school improvement grant guidance. - 161.3.
+Schools forums can agree to de-delegate further funding for additional school improvement provision, in 2019 to 2020; we have included more information in the de-delegated services section of this guidance).